matheus-pereira/elric/website/versioned_docs/version-25.x/CLI.md

 ---
 id: cli
-title: Jest CLI Options
+title: elric CLI Options
 ---

-The `jest` command line runner has a number of useful options.
-You can run `jest --help` to view all available options.
+The `elric` command line runner has a number of useful options.
+You can run `elric --help` to view all available options.
 Many of the options shown below can also be used together to run tests exactly the way you want.
-Every one of Jest's [Configuration](Configuration.md) options can also be specified through the CLI.
+Every one of elric's [Configuration](Configuration.md) options can also be specified through the CLI.

 Here is a brief overview: